-- c.
-If the City requires an employee under reasonable suspicion to be tested, then the employee may ask for representation.
-Representation may include, but is not limited to, union representatives and shop stewards.
-If the employee requests representation, the City shall allow a reasonable amount of time from the time the employee is notified that he or she will be tested (up to a maximum of one hour) for the employee to obtain representation.
-Such request shall not delay the administration of the tests for more than one hour from the time the employee is notified that he or she will be tested. - d.
+- d.
 Department representative(s) shall document the incident.
 If a Covered Employee Refuses to Submit to testing, then the City shall treat the refusal as a positive test, and shall take appropriate disciplinary action pursuant to the attached discipline matrix. - II.
 Post-Accident Testing - a.
 The City may require a Covered Employee who caused, or may have caused, an Accident, based on information known at the time of the Accident, to submit to drug and/or alcohol testing. - b.
 Following an Accident, all Covered Employees subject to testing shall remain readily available for testing.
-A Covered Employee may be deemed to have refused to submit to substance abuse testing if he or she fails to remain readily available, including failing to notify a supervisor (or designee) of the Accident location, or leaving the scene of the Accident prior to submitting to testing. - c.
+A Covered Employee may be deemed to have refused to submit to substance abuse testing if the employeehe or she fails to remain readily available, including failing to notify a supervisor (or designee) of the Accident location, or leaving the scene of the Accident prior to submitting to testing. - c.
 Nothing in this section shall delay medical attention for the injured following an Accident or prohibit an employee from leaving the scene of an Accident for the period necessary to obtain assistance in responding to the Accident or to obtain necessary emergency medical care. - d.
 If the City requires a Covered Employee to be tested post-Accident, then the employee may ask for representation.
 Representation may include, but is not limited to, union representatives and shop stewards.
-If the employee requests representation, the City shall allow a reasonable amount of time from the time the employee is notified that he or she will be tested (a maximum of one hour) for the employee to obtain representation provided that the union representative meet the employee at the Accident site, work location or testing center as determined by the City.
-Such request shall not delay the administration of the tests for more than one hour from the time the employee is notified that he or she will be tested. - e.
+If the employee requests representation, the City shall allow a reasonable amount of time from the time the employee is notified that the employeehe or she will be tested (a maximum of one hour) for the employee to obtain representation provided that the union representative meet the employee at the Accident site, work location or testing center as determined by the City.
+Such request shall not delay the administration of the tests for more than one hour from the time the employee is notified that the employeehe or she will be tested. - e.
 As soon as reasonably possible after the occurrence of an Accident, the supervisor or other City representative at the Accident scene shall make best efforts to contact the Department of Human Resources (DHR) or designee, and DHR or designee shall then make best efforts to telephone the union(s) first designated representative on file with DHR representing the Covered Employee(s) involved in the Accident.
 If the first designated representative does not answer, DHR or designee shall leave a voice mail message notifying the union of the Accident and telephone the union(s) second designated representative on file with DHR.
 For purposes of this paragraph, a designated representative shall be any union officer or employee whose telephone number is on file with DHR for the purpose of Accident review.
 The union may change the designated representative, in writing, as necessary from time to time, but it is the sole responsibility of the union to ensure that a current telephone number (with voice mail capability) for two designated representatives are on file with DHR.